A Marvel Cinematic Universe Star Is ’Happy’ His Character Was Killed

 It might not be the most anticipated superhero movie of 2019 (that honor belongs to Avengers: Endgame, then Captain Marvel), but based on what we’ve seen from the trailers so far, Shazam! could be the most fun.
 It’s like Big… but bigger.
 The David F. Sandberg-directed films stars Zachary Levi as Shazam (an acronym for Solomon, Hercules, Atlas, Zeus, Achilles, and Mercury), a part that was possible because the actor was killed off in the Marvel Cinematic Universe.

 The Chuck star played Fandral, one of the Warriors Three (he replaced Josh Dallas), in Thor: The Dark World before meeting his untimely end in Thor: Ragnarok.
 “When I got cast as Fandral… I knew that the Warriors Three could be really fun characters if they ever developed them.
 They just didn’t.
-They didn’t,” Levi said.
-He then got awfully candid about his character’s death while speaking to IGN:
+They didn’t,” Levi told IGN.
+He then got very honest about his character’s death.

 “If [Fandral] didn’t die, I might still be under contract with Marvel and I never would have been able to get this job.
 And I say, ‘F*ck that!’
 This is the coolest thing ever.
 I’m so happy.”